UCSC-Treehouse/dgidb/README.md

 See the Makefile for details but on a bare machine:

-make download up import extract down
+`make download up import extract down`

-Will download the latest schema database for DGIdb, run postgres in a docker container, import the DGIdb data and a list of FDA approved drugs and then get the union of that and dump it to fda_drugs.gmt.
+Will download the latest schema database for DGIdb, run postgres in a docker container, import the DGIdb data, retrieve all known drugs from the Treehouse approved databases, and export the gene-drug correspondance to druggable\_genes.tsv.

+The approved databases are :
+* CIViC
+* MyCancerGenomeClinicalTrial
+* MyCancerGenome
+* CancerCommons